A note on isometric immersions and differential equations which describe pseudospherical surfaces: Introduction

 where

 or

-For recent developments on the study and classification of \textbf{pss} equations the reader is referred to \cite{Tarcisio-Niky, Tarcisio-Keti, Catalano-Tenenblat, Catalano-Tarcisio-Keti,Catalano-Silva, Diego-Luis,KT, NNK1,NNK2,NNK3, RabTen2}.
+For recent developments on the study and classification of \textbf{pss} equations, the reader is referred to \cite{Tarcisio-Niky, Tarcisio-Keti, Catalano-Tenenblat, Catalano-Tarcisio-Keti,Catalano-Silva, Diego-Luis,KT, NNK1,NNK2,NNK3, RabTen2}.

-Any pseudospherical surface described by a \textbf{pss} equation $\mathcal{E}$ admits a local isometric immersion into $\mathbb{E}^{3}$ : it is due to the classical result that a pseudospherical surface always admits a local isometric immersion into $\mathbb{E}^{3}$ .
-Hence, in view of the Bonnet theorem, to any generic solution $z$ of $\mathcal{E}$ it is associated a pair $\left(I[z],II[z]\right)$ of first and second fundamental forms, which satisfy the Gauss-Codazzi equations and describes a local isometric immersion into $\mathbf{E}^{3}$ of an associated pseudospherical surface.
-Recall that (see \cite{NNK2} and also \cite{Diego-Luis,NNK1,NNK3,Tarcisio-Niky}), by introducing the $1$-forms
+Any pseudospherical surface described by a \textbf{pss} equation $\mathcal{E}$ admits a local isometric immersion into $\mathbb{E}^{3}$ : this is due to the classical result that a pseudospherical surface always admits a local isometric immersion into $\mathbb{E}^{3}$ .
+Hence, in view of Bonnet theorem, to any generic solution $z$ of $\mathcal{E}$ it is associated a pair $\left(I[z],II[z]\right)$ of first and second fundamental forms, which satisfy the Gauss--Codazzi equations and describe a local isometric immersion into $\mathbb{E}^{3}$ of the associated pseudospherical surface.
+Recall that (see \cite{NNK2} and also \cite{Diego-Luis,NNK1,NNK3,Tarcisio-Niky}) by introducing the $1$-forms